Da Zhidu Lun: Translations

 One third of this work was translated by Etienne Lamotte as Le Traité de la Grande Vertu de Sagesse.
 An English translation from Lamotte's French was completed by Gelongma Karma Migme Chodron as "The Treatise on the Great Virtue of Wisdom".

 Bhiksu Dharmamitra has also translated sections of this work into English, including chapters 17-30 and a collection of 130 stories and anecdotes extracted from the text.

+The Fo Guang Shan International Translation Center is currently in the process of producing a complete translation of the text, under the title The Great Perfection of Wisdom Treatise.